 The Masquerade is an amateur competition.
 Purchased, commissioned, or rented costumes may not be entered in competition for awards, but may be shown on stage in the Out-Of-Competition Division.
 Similarly, costumes made for business purposes, and theatrical and professional events are also ineligible for awards, but may be shown in this division.
 In addition, anyone who wants to show their costume in this division may do so.

-Due to high demand for places, first priority is given to non-purchased and amateur costumes.
+Due to the entry cap, first priority is given to non-purchased and non-commissioned costumes.
 If space is available at the end of the registration time, we will accept purchased and commissioned costumes.
-Those wishing to enter a purchased or professional costume should consider the Friday Skit Contest, which has different policies regarding purchased and professional costumes.
+Those wishing to enter a purchased or professional costume should consider the Skit Contest, which has different policies regarding purchased and professional costumes.

 Judging for Workmanship Awards will take place backstage prior to the start of the Masquerade.
 These awards, for excellence in construction, will be given out in addition to the Masquerade awards.
 You can be judged on your entire costume, or only on a specific piece or prop.
 Workmanship judging is optional, so please indicate on your entry form if you wish to be included in this judging.
 Workmanship applies to entries in any of the Divisions, except the Out-of-Competition Division.
-Quality is quality, no matter the Division, and a beautiful job deserves recognition.
 Our Workmanship Judge(s) will look for technical skill, finishing, fit, handling of fabric and materials, etc.

 Note: Workmanship Judging is optional, but all Artisan and Master costumes must undergo a workmanship inspection so that the judges know what parts of the costume were constructed and what parts (if any) were purchased.
 Similarly, to qualify for the Best in Show award, your entry must be inspected by our workmanship judges.

 Documentation can include any pictorial representation of your costume.
-Provide copies only — do not bring originals.
+Provide copies only.
 It is strongly recommended that you provide documentation for re-creation costume entries as the Judges may not be familiar with a particular costume source.
 If you are entering your costume for Workmanship Judging, bring two copies of your documentation.
 Do not submit documentation with your entry form, but bring your documentation with you when you arrive at the green room for the Masquerade.

 Presentation Time Limits